AmandaLouisee/react-movie-labs/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
-+ Discover list of movies - discover/movie
++ Movie credits -movie/{movie_id}/credits
-+ Movie details - movie/:id
++ Movie key words - movie/{movie_id}/keywords
-+ Movie genres = /genre/movie/list
++ Movie translations - movie/{movie_id}/translations
++ List of upcoming movies -movie/upcoming
++ List of popular movies -/movie/popular

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
++ /movies/watchlist - display a list of movies you want to see.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.
++ /movies/nowplaying - display all movies that are playing now.
++ /movies/upcoming - display all movies that are upcoming.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]